raccog/debian-install-instructions/README.md

 The configuration process needs to be done in the following steps:

 1. Start running the `sshd` service with the default config file.
-2. Create ssh keys for each potential client and send them to the ssh server.
+2. Create ssh keys for each potential client and send them to the ssh server using `scp`.
-3. Add keys to `~/.ssh/authorized_keys` file for each user that can login through ssh.
+3. Add these keys to `~/.ssh/authorized_keys` file for each user that can login through ssh.
 4. Install custom config file from Github to allow ssh keys and disable passwords.

 #### Client Configuration